Social Bias in Popular Question-Answering Benchmarks: Results

 \subsubsection{Benchmark Creation and Annotation}

+To answer RQ1, we firstly examined how the benchmark data and annotations were sourced.
 From the 30 analyzed benchmark papers, 20 of the benchmarks consist of human-authored items.
 While TruthfulQA was fully written by the authors themselves~\citep{truthfulqa}, other benchmarks would involve the creation of question-answer pairs inspired by external resources or formulated such that they are answerable via external resources.
 In 13 cases, some type of web source was used as a basis.
 Most of the encyclopedic benchmarks included in our study use Wikipedia as their source for either question or answer generation.
 SQuAD v1.1~\citep{squad} consists of more than 100,000 questions about Wikipedia articles, posed by crowdworkers.
 Similarly, for StrategyQA~\citep{strategyqa}, HotpotQA~\citep{hotpotqa}, and TruthfulQA~\citep{truthfulqa}, crowdworkers created question-answer pairs inspired by Wikipedia content.
 NaturalQuestion~\citep{nq} and BoolQ~\citep{boolq} questions were automatically sourced from Google Search queries and manually answered.
 TriviaQA~\citep{triviaqa} is based on content from trivia and quiz pages and human-authored answers based on evidence documents from Wikipedia (or "the Web";~\citealp[][p.
 1602]{triviaqa}).
 The design of WebQuestions followed the same logic, pairing generated questions from the Google Suggest API and crowdsourced answers based on Freebase~\citep{webquestions}.
 HellaSwag's automatically created examples were manually rated by the annotators~\citep{hellaswag}.
 Except ARC~\citep{arc}, all benchmarks involved some type of human annotation.